-21. Two Wire serial Interface (TWI0/ I2C0)
+23. Two Wire serial Interface (TWI0/I2C0 & TWI1/I2C1)

 The Two-Wire serial Interface is a two-wire, bi-directional serial bus.
 It is ideally suited for typical microcontroller applications.
+There are two TWI/I2C embedded in the MG82F6D64/32, TWI0/I2C0 and TWI1/I2C1.
+Both of them support the multiple slave address recognition.

-The TWI/ I2C protocol allows the systems designer to interconnect up to 128 different devices using only two bi-directional bus lines, one for clock (TWI0_SCL) and one for data (TWI0_SDA).
+The TWI/I2C protocol allows the systems designer to interconnect up to 128 different devices using only two bi-directional bus lines, one for clock (TWI0_SCL) and one for data (TWI0_SDA).
 The TWI bus provides control of TWI0_SDA (serial data), TWI0_SCL (serial clock) generation and synchronization, arbitration logic, and START/STOP control and generation.
 The only external hardware needed to implement this bus is a single pull-up resistor for each of the TWI bus lines.
-All devices connected to the bus have individual addresses, and mechanisms for resolving bus contention are inherent in the TWI/ I2C protocol.
+All devices connected to the bus have individual addresses, and mechanisms for resolving bus contention are inherent in the TWI/I2C protocol.

-Figure 21-1.
-TWI/ I2C Bus Interconnection
+Figure 23-1.
+TWI/I2C Bus Interconnection

-The TWI/ I2C bus may operate as a master and/or slave, and may function on a bus with multiple masters.
-The CPU interfaces to the TWI/ I2C through the following four special function registers: SICON configures the TWI/ I2C bus; SISTA reports the status code of the TWI/ I2C bus; and SIDAT is the data register, used for both transmitting and receiving TWI/ I2C data.
-SIADR is the slave address register.
-And, the TWI/ I2C hardware interfaces to the serial bus via two lines: SDA (serial data line) and SCL (serial clock line).
+The TWI/I2C bus may operate as a master and/or slave, and may function on a bus with multiple masters.
+The CPU interfaces to the TWI/I2C through the following four special function registers: SICON configures the TWI/I2C bus; SISTA reports the status code of the TWI/I2C bus; and SIDAT is the data register, used for both transmitting and receiving TWI/I2C data.
+SIADR and SIA2 are the slave address registers.
+And, the TWI/I2C hardware interfaces to the serial bus via two lines: SDA (serial data line) and SCL (serial clock line).